top of page

 What is Hungry Ears?

-Hungry Ears Food Education helps young children cultivate a love of healthy eating through;
+Hungry Ears Food Education is a whole-system approach that helps young children cultivate a love of healthy eating through:

 With the help of a fictional character, Magnolia the Harvest Mouse, children expand their tastes and learn the power of eating fruit and vegetables in a creative and memorable way.

-Aligned to the EYFS Framework, Hungry Ears workshops give teachers an easy way to provide children with a strong foundation in health education.
+Aligned to the EYFS and KS1 frameworks and teacher-approved, Hungry Ears gives educators an easy way to provide children with a strong foundation in food education.
+This whole school approach empowers staff, engages parents and creates a consistent food culture that extends far beyond the classroom.

 30 educational stories about Magnolia the mouse and her food adventures